Mac Aid: How to Speed Up My MacBook Pro?

 Reviewing big files stored locally on your Mac is probably one of those things often postponed.
 Yet, it has the potential of being both quick and rewarding way of cleaning up your startup disk.
 You can manage your files manually without the use of additional software, but first let’s look at the more convenient approach using MacFly Pro.
 First, you guessed it, download and install MacFly Pro.
-Go through basic setup and then head straight for the Tools module.
-Start by running the Big Files scan to find all large files that haven’t been touched for over 30 days.
+Go through basic setup and then head straight to Big Files scan to find all large files that haven’t been touched for over 30 days.
 Upon scan completion hit Review Files and pick the ones you want removed.

 Second, check your Mac for duplicates.
 Even though these might not require as much space, there is no point in keeping unintentional file copies on your MacBook’s drive.
-Select Tools module again and hit Scan under Duplicates.
+Select Duplicates module and hit Scan.
 This will enable MacFly Pro to locate identical files on your Mac.
 You can then review them and manually select which are to be deleted.